Wellington Town Hall: History

+Auditorium

 The main auditorium has been rated one of the best in the world for acoustic quality.
 It has hosted numerous live performances (including The Beatles & The Rolling Stones) as well as fashion shows, debutante balls, political rallies, degree conferrals and at least one episcopal ordination, that of Cardinal John Dew in 1995.
+Recording engineers from Abbey Road Studios, after recording the NZSO in 2012 for the soundtrack of The Hobbit films, described the Town Hall as "one of the best acoustic spaces" they had ever encountered.
+Wellington-based film makers Peter Jackson and Fran Walsh have donated $2 million towards a new state-of-the-art recording facility to be built in the Town Hall, as part of the planned National Music Centre to open in 2026 and incorporate the New Zealand School of Music and the NZSO.

-The Town Hall has one of the world's few remaining Edwardian pipe organs.
+The main auditorium has one of the world's few remaining Edwardian era pipe organs.
 It was manufactured in England by Norman and Beard and shipped in pieces to Wellington in October and November 1905.
 After months spent installing the organ in the main auditorium, it was opened on 6 March 1906.
 The organ has 4000 pipes and four keyboards.
 The pipes are made variously of pure tin, a mix of lead, tin and aluminium, or zinc.
 The organ is known for its beautiful sound and was played regularly until being dismantled in 2013 in preparation for earthquake-strengthening work on the Town Hall.
 The organ was sent to the South Island Organ Company for restoration, and will be reinstalled when the earthquake strengthening work is complete.

 Earthquake strengthening

 In 2014, quake strengthening was put on hold by Wellington City Council after cost projections increased from $43 million to $60 million due to unforeseen technical issues.
 In March 2017 Wellington City Council announced its intention to bring the Town Hall up to 100% of the New Zealand building regulations at a cost of $85 million, with construction to begin in 2018 and an aim to re-open in 2021.
 As restoration work began, further complexities were uncovered, and increasing costs meant that in February 2019 the council extended the budget to $112 million, with an undisclosed amount of additional contingency.
-The extra work required will include seismic base isolation to better secure the long term future of the building, while delaying the opening by a further two years to 2023.
+The extra work required included seismic base isolation to better secure the long term future of the building, while delaying the opening by a further two years.
 In May 2022 the council announced the opening was further delayed to January 2025, with an increased estimated cost of $182 million.
+In 2023, the council agreed to a cost increase to $329 million, due to the poor condition and excessive waterlogging of the reclaimed land under the building.
+This has also affected the adjacent Michael Fowler Centre, which is due to be earthquake strengthened before 2030.